 Saputo produces, markets and distributes a wide array of dairy products but has expanded into dairy alternatives in the UK; in a 2019 deal with Asda it launched a Vitalite dairy-free cheese line exclusive to the supermarket giant.

-Bute Island Foods hasn’t issued a statement about the purchase, but Lino A Saputo, CEO, Saputo Inc, says: “We are delighted to welcome the Bute Island Foods team and the wealth of knowledge they bring to our global family.
+Lino A Saputo, CEO, Saputo Inc, comments: “We are delighted to welcome the Bute Island Foods team and the wealth of knowledge they bring to our global family.
 Our commitment remains to expand our footprint in the dairy alternatives space to meet the changing demands of our customers and consumers.
 This investment marks an important milestone that will allow us to accelerate our growth in this area globally, putting innovation at the forefront of our priorities.”

 Following the acquisition, Saputo has pledged over CDN$5 million over five years to support local Bute Island community initiatives.